hongquan/structlog-journald/README.md

 Usage
 -----

-Add the `structlog_journald.JournaldProcessor` to your list of structlog processors.
+Add the `structlog_journald.JournaldProcessor` to your list of `structlog` processors.
+It will do nothing if the journald socket is not available, in other words, the app was not started by systemd.

-To let the log has more useful information, you should also add these processors before `JournaldProcessor`:
+To let the log have more useful information, you should also add these processors before `JournaldProcessor`:

 - `CallsiteParameterAdder`
 - `format_exc_info`